Cost of living · Cincinnati, Ohio · 2026

 What Salary Do You Need to Live Comfortably in Cincinnati?

-To live comfortably in Cincinnati, you'd need to earn around $87,943 a year, which works out to roughly $7,329 in monthly take-home pay.
-That figure isn't about luxury.
-It's built around the 50/30/20 framework, where your core needs are covered, you're putting something into savings, and you still have room for a dinner out or a weekend trip without doing mental math.
-Think of it as a floor for financial stability, not a ceiling for ambition.
+To live comfortably in Cincinnati, you need to earn $87,989 a year, which works out to $7,332 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something into savings each month, and you have real discretionary spending, not just survival.
+It's not a luxury budget.

 Cost of Living Breakdown